Alice Gore King

 Alice Gore King (July 17, 1914 – May 26, 2007) was a women’s rights entrepreneur, educator, writer, artist, and a native New Yorker.
 King grew up and spent much of her life working in New York City where she became the chairman of the Remedial Reading Department and later assistant head of the prestigious Brearley School, an all girls private school on the Upper East Side.
 King went on to start and become the Executor Director of the Alumnae Advisory Center, a career counseling and placement organization for women.

 Early life

 King was born in New York City on July 17, 1914, to librarian Marion Morrison King (a relative of Elizabeth Cady Stanton) and banker Frederick Gore King (great grandson of Rufus King).

-After graduating from the Brearley School, King attended Bryn Mawr College and received a Bachelor of Arts followed by an Master of Arts in psychology.
+After graduating from the Brearley School, King attended Bryn Mawr College and received a Bachelor of Arts followed by a Master of Arts in psychology.

 Career

 King began her career in 1942 as Warden and Vocational Adviser at Bryn Mawr College.
 In 1943, she took a job as Personnel Supervisor at Pratt & Whitney.
 After World War II, King became the Head of the Psychology Department at the Brearley School, the chairperson of the Remedial Reading Department and later Assistant Head of the School.
 In 1950, King founded the Alumnae Advisory Center as a career counseling and placement service for college women in New York and served as Executive Director there for 27 years.
 From 1977 to 1979, King served as a consultant for the center before retiring that year.